benchristel/refactoring-workshop/smelly-configurator/README.md

      private?
    - What concepts does the code know about?
-2. Draw a directed graph representing the call graph of the functions.
-That is, if function A directly calls function B, draw this:
+2. Draw a directed graph representing the call graph of the methods.
+That is, if method A directly calls method B, draw this:

    ```